 Strictly speaking, this definition includes several known forms of episodic dyskinesia, classified below according to their triggering factor:

-- Paroxysmal kinesigenic dyskinesia (particularly associated with pathogenic variants in the PRRT2 gene)
+- Paroxysmal kinesigenic dyskinesia: associated with pathogenic variants in the PRRT2 gene.

-- Paroxysmal non-kinesigenic dyskinesia (particularly associated with pathogenic variants in PNKD and KCNMA1)
+- Paroxysmal non-kinesigenic dyskinesia: associated with pathogenic variants in PNKD and KCNMA1.

-- Exercise-induced dyskinesia (particularly associated with pathogenic variants in the SLC2A1 gene, also known as glucose transporter deficiency, or GLUT1, deficiency).
+- Exercise-induced dyskinesia: associated with pathogenic variants in the SLC2A1 gene, also known as glucose transporter deficiency or GLUT-1 deficiency).

-There are other clinical pictures that do not exactly constitute movement disorders, but share the common characteristic of paroxysmal neurological symptoms with a fairly similar pathophysiological basis (many of them are channel-mediated) that, on occasion, can overlap to some degree in common clinical practice.
+Other clinical pictures do not exactly constitute movement disorders, but share the common characteristic of paroxysmal neurological symptoms with a fairly similar pathophysiological basis (many of them are channel-mediated) that, on occasion, can overlap to some degree in common clinical practice.